-Home > Health Library > Protecting Your Back While Sitting
+Home > Health Library > Proper Sitting for a Healthy Back

 in, and your lower back supported.
 Your spine should be in

 front-to-back curves.
 Use proper sitting posture.

 It this sitting position causes pain, talk to your doctor or physical therapist.
 You may have a condition such as a problem with a disc or with bones in your back.

 To rise from a chair, keep your back in

 the neutral position and scoot forward to the edge of the chair.
 Use your leg